Applicant Requirements

 Adoption FAQ's

-Puppies under 6 months in age are $175 and puppies over 6 months and other dogs vary from $100
+Puppies under 6 months in age are $175 and puppies over 6 months and other adult dogs vary from $100

 - Spay or neuter